Sayalikukkar/Hyperledger-Fabric-Interview-Questions/README.md

     However, there is an overlap between endorsing and committing peers, in that endorsing.
 Peers are a special kind of committing peers.
     Endorsers simulate and endorse transactions
     Committers verify endorsements and validate transaction results, prior to committing transactions to the blockchain.

+## 8. What is Orderer?
+    The ordering service accepts endorsed transactions, orders them into a block, and delivers the blocks to the committing peers